Edit

 Note

-3. Verify the Incoming Server Location value.
+3. Verify that the Incoming Server Location value is correct.

 Note